-- § 2.
+- § 1.
+Members of OFE are a spiritual family in Christ, raised up by the Spirit, integrating celibate and married Roman Catholic priests and laity.
+The Corporate Board of Directors and Council of the Order of Franciscans of the Eucharist, Inc. (hereafter called "OFE Corporate Board"). - § 2.
 The OFE Corporate Board, which holds supreme authority and governing body in the community, according to the norm of the General Constitutions, is to be composed in such a way that, representing the entire Order, it becomes a true sign of its unity in charity. - § 3.
-The OFE Corporate Board exists under the direction of the Chief Executive Officer who is the Minister General of the Order.
-The OFE Corporate Board adheres to terms of the Articles of Incorporation of a Non-profit Religious Corporation, Bylaws, Conflict of Interest Policy, and the General Constitutions. - § 4.
-The Minister General enjoys ordinary authority over OFE members, as well as over the particular expression of the community. - § 5.
-The Minister General is the Spiritual Father of the community. - § 6.
-The founder, the first Minister General, is the Spiritual Father and Minister General of the whole community during his lifetime. - § 7.
-If at any time the founder become unable to actively govern, his lawful successors will take his place, but, even then, he'll have a permanent place of honor in the OFE Corporate Board and with consultative voice. - § 8.
-Following the term of the founder, the Minister General is elected by the General Chapter for a six-year term with the approval vote of the OFE Corporate Board. - § 9.
+The OFE Corporate Board exists under the direction of the Chief Executive Officer who is the Bishop Ordinary of the Order.
+The OFE Corporate Board adheres to the terms of the Articles of Incorporation of a non-profit Religious Corporation, Bylaws, Conflict of Interest Policy, and the General Constitutions. - § 4.
+The Bishop Ordinary enjoys ordinary authority over OFE members, as well as over the particular expression of the community. - § 5.
+The Bishop Ordinary is the Spiritual Father of the community. - § 6.
+The founder, the Bishop Ordinary, is the Spiritual Father and Minister General of the whole community during his lifetime. - § 7.
+If at any time the founder become unable to actively govern, his lawful successors will take his place, but, even then, he'll have a permanent place of honor in the OFE Corporate Board and with consultative voice. - § 9.
 The OFE Corporate Board generally convenes each year, and may meet as frequently as necessary during the year. - § 10.
 The OFE Corporate Board's role is to generally govern the whole community.
 It may also take general disciplinary action directed toward any member of the community. - § 11.
 For reasons of death, resignation, inability to serve, or the extraordinary desire of the community, an OFE Corporate Board of elections may be called. - § 12.
-The OFE Corporate Board shall consult with the OFE non-voting members of the Advisory Board and Principal Bishop for guidance, direction, and consultative voice.
+The OFE Corporate Board shall consult with the Bishop Ordinary, non-voting OFE members for guidance, direction, and consultative voice.